Real Non-Commutative Convexity I: Introduction

-Therefore it is natural to ask if there is a categorical equivalence between real compact noncommutative (nc) convex sets and real operator systems, and more generally if the theory of Davidson and Kennedy carries over to the real case.
-There are several motivations for this.
-For example, classical convexity is in some ways essentially a real theory, as inspection of foundational texts such as \cite{Alfsen, Phelps} shows, or e.g.\ as one sees in nearly all graduate courses on convexity theory, or in the list in the previous paragraph.
+Earlier this year the first author and Russell developed the theory of real operator systems in \cite{BR}.
+The present paper is a sequel to this, which in turn was a sequel of \cite{BReal}.
+Given any real operator system, there is a very natural way to complexify to get a complex operator system.
+The process of complexification is functorial in the sense that many of the constructions done with operator systems (for instance, max/min operator systems, duals, and tensor products) usually commute with complexification.
+This allows much of the complex theory of operator systems and nc convex sets to be applied in the real case.
+Therefore it is natural to ask if there is a categorical equivalence between real compact noncommutative (nc) convex sets and real operator systems?
+More generally does the theory of Davidson and Kennedy carry over to the real case?
+There are several motivations for investigating this.
+For example, classical convexity is in many ways essentially a real theory, as inspection of foundational texts such as \cite{Alfsen, Phelps} shows, or e.g.\ as one sees in nearly all graduate courses on convexity theory, or in some aspects of the list in the previous paragraph.
 Thus the real theory is likely to play a future role in operator algebras and mathematical physics.
 As mentioned in more detail in the second paragraph of \cite{BR}, real structure occurs naturally and crucially in very many areas of mathematics and mathematical physics, and in several deep mathematical theories at some point a crucial advance has been made by switching to the real case (e.g.\ in $K$-theory and the Baum-Connes conjecture, see also for example\ \cite{Ros}).
 This is sometimes because the real category is bigger and hence allows more freedom.
 In our case, every complex operator system (resp.\ nc convex set) is clearly a real operator system (resp.\ real nc convex set), but there are many interesting real operator systems (resp.\ nc convex sets) that are not complex operator systems (resp.\ complex nc convex sets).
-E.g.\ the selfadjoint matrices; the real nc convex set associated with these is not a nc convex set in the sense of \cite{DK}.
+An obvious example of this is the selfadjoint matrices:\ the real nc convex set associated with these is not a nc convex set in the sense of \cite{DK}.
 This is a somewhat trivial example (much better examples may be retrieved from the list in the last paragraph), but it illustrates the point.